 Abnormally cold weather puts pipes at risk.
 You could have lived in your home for years and never had a problem, however, you can’t always predict a problem arising and prevention is always better than cure.
 Frozen pipes are more common in colder areas of the home like the loft, garage or under sinks.

-Keep the heating on
+Keep the central heating on

-Add insulation around the pipes
+Add pipe insulation

-Pipe insulation is an easy and cost-effective way to protect your pipes from the cold.
+Pipe insulation (or pipe lagging) is an easy and cost-effective way to protect your pipes from the cold.
 You can buy a metre of foam insulation for less than £1 and it’s easy to fit onto the pipes yourself by making a cut along the foam tube and securing it with duct tape.

 Allow the faucet to drip